Puppy Exercise Guidelines: Play Vs. Overexertion

 Small and Toy Breeds

 Small and toy breeds, such as Chihuahuas or Pomeranians, may have lower exercise requirements compared to larger breeds.
 Short, frequent walks, indoor play sessions, and engaging with interactive toys are generally sufficient to meet their exercise needs.
-However, it is important to monitor their weight, as are prone to weight gain, which can negatively impact their health.
+However, it is important to monitor their weight, as small breeds are prone to weight gain, which can negatively impact their health.

 Medium to Large Breeds